FocusCare/react-absolute-layer/README.md

 # Target
-- Make a layer solution of an react app
+- Make a layer solution of a react app

 # Component Tree
 ![](./component-tree.jpg)